Get Involved

 We seek to educate our comrades and peers on the realities of our capitalist system; strategies for organizing for justice in labor, ecology, racial justice, housing, and international affairs; and more.
 Our Socialist Book Club involves reading about socialist theory and practice at our weekly meetings; our current reading is Albert Einstein’s “Why Socialism?”

-We also bring in speakers like Sara Mughal of Starbucks Workers United, Noam Chomsky, and left economists Ellora Derenoncourt, Mark Paul, and Santana Frutuoso.
+We also bring in speakers like Sara Mughal of Starbucks Workers United, Noam Chomsky, left economists Ellora Derenoncourt, Mark Paul, and Santana Frutuoso, journalist Bhaskar Sunkara, and local labor organizers.
 We also support each other through skill sharing, trainings, and internal debates to build organizing power and education.

 Racial Justice